 Symbols And Meaning Of The Malaysian Flag

-There are stripes and a canton as well as four colors in the Malaysian flag- red, white, yellow, and blue.
+There are stripes and a canton, as well as four colors in the Malaysian flag- red, white, yellow, and blue.
 Let’s find out what they represent.

 - The flag’s stripes of glory contain six red stripes and five white stripes.
 The alternating red and white horizontal stripes represent the 13 states and the federal government.
-The 13 member states are Perlis, Kedah, Pulau Pinang, perak, Kelantan, Terengganu, Pahang, Selangor, Negeri Sembilan, Melaka, Johor, Sabah, and Sarawak; while the federal territories includes Kuala Lumpur, Labuan, and Putrajaya.
+The 13 member states are Perlis, Kedah, Pulau Pinang, perak, Kelantan, Terengganu, Pahang, Selangor, Negeri Sembilan, Melaka, Johor, Sabah, and Sarawak; while the federal territories include Kuala Lumpur, Labuan, and Putrajaya.